-Category Description Possible points = 0, 0.5 or 1 core ideas without running off on too many tangents. ldeas and Themes Does your statement of purpose have clearly identifiable ideas and themes?
+Category Description Possible points = 0, 0.5 or 1 Organization A well-organized piece of writing is not only clear, it's presented in a way that is logical and aesthetically pleasing.
+You can tell non-linear stories or place your thesis at the end of an essay and get away with it as long as ideas are well ordered.
+Focus In good writing, everything makes sense and readers don't get lost or have to reread passages to figure out what's going on.
+Focused writing sticks with the core ideas without running off on too many tangents. ldeas and Themes Does your statement of purpose have clearly identifiable ideas and themes?
 Language Does your statement of purpose include precise and accurate word choices and well-crafted sentences?
 We do look for excellence in grammar and style.
 However, the writer is not restricted to the grammar of the Standardized American English dialect, if another English dialect is preferred.
 Voice Write from a perspective that is unique to you.
 Be true to your authentic voice, because it is the most impactful voice you have.
 Your essay should tell us who you are and capture your unique story.
 This is what sets you apart from all other writers.
 It's your unique way of stringing words together, formulating ideas, and relating scenes or images to the reader.
 In any piece of writing, the voice should be consistent and identifiable.

-\0 = No evidence; .5 = Inconsistent evidence; 1 = Consistent evidence
+0 = No evidence; .5 = Inconsistent evidence; 1 = Consistent evidence

 The SFSU Level II Written English Proficiency (WEP) requirement must be met prior to graduation.
-Level II is measured by successful completion of the culminating experience requirements that include internships, as well as the written comprehensive examination or thesis.
+Level II is measured by successful completion of the culminating experience requirements that include a written comprehensive examination or thesis.